Skip to main content

 Reviewed by

-Life insurance is a key part of a financial protection strategy for many families.
-It can help navigate the death of a loved one, especially by helping to reduce the financial stress that comes with the loss of a wage-earning parent.
-But many families also choose to buy policies for their children.
-Does it make sense to buy life insurance for kids?
-This article can help you decide by telling you about:
+Life insurance is part of a key financial protection strategy for many families.
+It can help navigate the death of a loved one, especially by reducing the financial stress that comes with the loss of a wage-earning parent.
+Life insurance policies aren't restricted to adults, however.
+Many families may also buy life insurance policies for their children.
+Does it make sense to buy life insurance for your children?
+This article can help by telling you:

 What is life insurance for kids?

-One difference: In an adult policy, the policyholder (or policy owner) and the person insured are typically the same.
-In a children's policy, a parent typically owns the policy, but the child is the named insured.
 Beyond that difference, it's also important to note that the details of each policy vary.
-Some provide lifelong coverage and build cash value (i.e., a permanent life insurance policy, such as whole life insurance)1,2, while others don’t build cash value and only protect for a limited period of time, typically between 10 and 30 years (this is known as term life).
+Some types of policies— such as whole life insurance and other permanent life insurance policies — provide lifelong coverage and build cash value.1,2,3 Other types of policies don’t build cash value and only protect for a limited period of time, typically between 10 and 30 years (this is known as term life).4

 How life insurance for children works